Dr Tanya O'Neill

 When not working, I like to travel, and spend a lot of time outside, cycling, hiking, scuba-diving, and fishing.

 Soil and environmental science, especially impacts of human activities on the Antarctic terrestrial environment, local and regional scale impacts and rates of soil recovery.
-I also have interests in the impacts of a warming climate on the temperature sensitivity of soil ecosystems, particularly soil respiration.
+These interests expand to both native and arable land systems in New Zealand, and in particular how land use change impacts soil quality, soil health and soil contamination.

 Pedology, Antarctic soils and environmental impacts.